deadshotsb/Synthetic-Image-Generation/README.md

 This project uses **Python 3.x**, so a suitable python version (>=3.6) is advisable.

-The project uses the following packages:-
+The project uses the following frameworks:-
 <ul>
   <li> tensorflow </li>
 </ul>